Home > News > Innovation is the Key to Global Competitiveness

-The world is moving towards dynamic façades with endless aesthetic possibilities, which helps to manage energy sources and supports in energy saving techniques by reducing weather loads and new ventilation technology.
-Also, the traditional products like stone, aluminium composite are not enough to take care of the creative need of today’s architecture as there is a continuous demand of the industry to provide exterior building design material which can provide features of both appearance and performance together.
+The world is moving towards dynamic façades with endless aesthetic possibilities, which helps to manage energy sources and supports energy-saving techniques by reducing weather loads and new ventilation technology.
+Also, traditional products like stone and aluminium composite are not enough to take care of the creative needs of today’s architecture as there is a continuous demand in the industry to provide exterior building design materials that can provide features of both appearance and performance together.

 What has been your or your organisation’s contribution in bringing about the current revolution in the façade cladding sector?

 Merino has always been offering innovative products in this segment.
-Taking this forward, we have offered brand Armour, which is Merino’s exclusive exterior wall cladding solution, present in the market since last three years.
-In adherence to the international quality standards, our offered cladding is dully tested on various quality parameters and is armoured against all types of extreme weather conditions prevailing across India.
+Taking this forward, we have offered the brand Armour, which is Merino’s exclusive exterior wall cladding solution, present in the market for the last three years.
+In adherence to international quality standards, our offered cladding is fully tested on various quality parameters and is armoured against all types of extreme weather conditions prevailing across India.
 Moreover, our EWC sets a benchmark in the industry as our cladding is one of the best products in this category, with a unique ventilation technology where an additional high UV absorbing capacity layer enriched with Poly Urethane (PU) and acrylic is added.
-EWC is also fire retardant.
+EWC is also a fire retardant.

-Please tell us about few of your iconic and innovative projects?
+Please tell us about a few of your iconic and innovative projects.

-Merino’s sustained CSR initiatives focus on improving healthcare by helping in eradication of tuberculosis, promoting primary education along with a mid-day meal programme and empowering women by their ‘Learn to Earn’ programme.
+Merino’s sustained CSR initiatives focus on improving healthcare by helping in the eradication of tuberculosis, promoting primary education along with a mid-day meal programme and empowering women with their ‘Learn to Earn’ programme.

-As the product serves at the outdoor and replaces many traditional ways of protecting exteriors, it must outperform the biggest challenge of exterior surfaces, which is achieving maximum thermal insulation with the right balance of aesthetics.
+As the product serves the outdoors and replaces many traditional ways of protecting exteriors, it must outperform the biggest challenge of exterior surfaces, which is achieving maximum thermal insulation with the right balance of aesthetics.

-Merino Armour Wall Cladding is a star performer when it comes to this parameter as it has to its credit a special energy saving system, through which air can ventilate between the subsets during installation, which aids absorption of excessive heat, moisture, resulting in an average 20 percent reduction in energy consumption by retaining indoor room temperature.
-Also, the insulation remains corrosion free.
+Merino Armour Wall Cladding is a star performer when it comes to this parameter as it has to its credit a special energy-saving system, through which air can ventilate between the subsets during installation, which aids absorption of excessive heat, and moisture, resulting in an average of 20 per cent reduction in energy consumption by retaining indoor room temperature.
+Also, the insulation remains corrosion-free.

-How well aware do you think the decision makers are in general about the availability of the cladding products, its functionality, and categories?
+How well aware do you think the decision makers are in general about the availability of the cladding products, their functionality, and categories?
 And how do they gauge the effectivity of the same?

-As far as B2B decision makers are concerned, they are well aware of the cladding products available in the industry, and we are constantly deriving new ways to showcase the USP’s of our products.
-Our successful EWC project sites across India speak aloud for itself in the industry to relevant decision makers like the architect and interior designer fraternity.
+As far as B2B decision makers are concerned, they are well aware of the cladding products available in the industry, and we are constantly deriving new ways to showcase the USPs of our products.
+Our successful EWC project sites across India speak aloud for themselves in the industry to relevant decision-makers like the architect and interior designer fraternity.

-Moreover, there is a constant challenge in positioning EWC as a better replacement to the traditional ways of doing exteriors which could be stone, paint or tiles.
-The cladding offers many advantages as it is durable, tough and aesthetic in terms of protection against all weathers, UV rays, climatic shock, corrosions, termites, moisture, impact, abrasions, graffiti; it is also easy and quick to install and has energy-saving techniques.
-Gradually, EWC is carving a niche for itself amongst the B2C decision makers too.
+Moreover, there is a constant challenge in positioning EWC as a better replacement for the traditional ways of doing exteriors which could be stone, paint or tiles.
+The cladding offers many advantages as it is durable, tough and aesthetic in terms of protection against all weathers, UV rays, climatic shock, corrosions, termites, moisture, impact, abrasions, and graffiti; it is also easy and quick to install and has energy-saving techniques.
+Gradually, EWC is carving a niche for itself amongst the B2C decision-makers too.